Change of Status

 How to Apply

-Students consdering applying for a Change of Status must do two things prior to requesting a Change of Status I-20:
+Students who have decided to apply for a Change of Status must do a few steps prior to requesting a Change of Status I-20:

 Review the Change of Status Handout.
 This important information sheet covers detailed information about the two options for changing one’s status.